The 6th Conference on Human Development in Asia – Saturday and Sunday, December 21-22, 2019 in Hiroshima, Japan »

 About COHDA 2019

 Welcome to the 6th Conference on Human Development in Asia (COHDA 2019).
-With the theme of Emerging Issues for Change, Continuity and Diversity, the aim of this event is to draw attention to both the progress and challenges facing an increasing globalized Asia.
+With the theme of People, Planet, Profit, the aim of this event is to draw attention to both the progress and challenges facing an increasing globalized Asia.
 The economic, industrial and political developments among the nations that are located within the continent have brought about dramatic social change.
 Within a span of just over a century, Asia has been a major site of colonialism and decolonization, global warfare, political upheaval and regime change, the rise of new nations, ongoing ethnic and religious conflict, economic boom and recession, population explosion, cultural diasporas, viral epidemics, technological advancement, and severe environmental pollution and disasters.

 While commentators and analysts have recognized the vast changes that have shaped the Asian continent, it is also crucial to understand the continuities that are maintained even in the face of such impetus for change.
 Apart from change, what constants still resist change?
 In addition, what factors contribute to such ongoing resilience?
 Although it may be argued that the forces of globalization and development have set in motion a number of positive changes in the ways we live our lives, this has also been counterbalanced by the continuities of inequality and suffering of many others.
 The tide of change often exists in a state of tension with the forces of continuity.
 Hence, in order for us to comprehend the forces of change, we must also engage other opposing forces.